owles/fbpushd/README.md

 ## Configuration

 You need to provide your Firebase Admin SDK credentials to send push notifications.
-Add your `keys.json` file to the root of the project or another location.
+Add your `keys.json` file to the root of the project.

-Make sure the environment variable `GOOGLE_APPLICATION_CREDENTIALS` points to your Firebase credentials file.

 ## Running the Application